ghtorrent/ghtorrent.org/faq.md

 #### _How is GHTorrent different from Github Archive?_

 [Github Archive](http://githubarchive.org) collects and stores the GitHub event stream.
-In addition to that, GHTorrent applies dependency based retrieval on all entities (e.g. commits, pull requests etc) that are linked from the events and stores the results in two databases: a raw data one (MongoDB) that stores the unprocessed responses from GitHub API and a relational one (MySQL) that stores
+In addition to that, GHTorrent applies dependency-based retrieval on all entities (e.g. commits, pull requests etc) that are linked from the events and stores the results in two databases: a raw data one (MongoDB) that stores the unprocessed responses from GitHub API and a relational one (MySQL) that stores